meteor/meteor/content/accounts.md

 Here, we'll talk about how to manage the whole process manually from start to finish.

-#### Working email flow out of the box
+<h4 id="default-email-flow">Working email flows out of the box</h4>

-If you want something that just works out of the box, you can either use `accounts-ui` which does everything for you, or `useraccounts`, which we'll explain in more detail in the next section.
+If you want something that just works out of the box, you can use `accounts-ui` or `useraccounts` which basically do everything for you.
 Only follow the directions below if you definitely want to build all parts of the email flow yourself.

-#### Sending the email
+<h4 id="sending-email">Sending the email</h4>

 `accounts-password` comes with handy functions that you can call from the server to send an email.
 They are named for exactly what they do: